SafeCare BC Logo

 President

-Mike Harnett is the President of Solaris Fatigue Management, a consulting firm that optimizes worker health, safety and performance.
-With a background in human factors and sleep neurobiology, she is regarded as a subject matter expert on the science of fatigue and has been a researcher and consultant to various government agencies, including Transport Canada, US Federal Rail Association and NASA.
-This FREE webinar is brought to you by Care for Caregivers – an online mental health resource for healthcare workers in British Columbia.
-Care for Caregivers is a joint initiative of The Canadian Mental Health Association (BC Division) and SafeCare BC and is funded by the Ministry of Mental Health and Addictions.
+Mike Harnett is president of Solaris Fatigue Management, a consulting firm that optimizes worker health, safety and performance.
+With a background in human factors and sleep neurobiology, she has expertise in the science of fatigue, sleep, and safety management systems.
+She has been a researcher and consultant to various government agencies, including the Canadian Standards Association, the US Federal Railroad Administration, the European Commission, Transport Canada, and NASA.

 Resources Related to ,